ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: SoilStoreCap.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: SoilTypeCode

 	:Description:
 		Code for soil characteristics below this surface Provides the link to column 1 of SUEWS_Soil.txt , which contains the attributes describing sub-surface soil for this surface type.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Soil.txt.
 Code for soil characteristics below this surface Provides the link to column 1 of SUEWS_Soil.txt , which contains the attributes describing sub-surface soil for this surface type.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Soil.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: SoilTypeCode.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: StartDLS

 	:Description:
 		Start of the day light savings [DOY] See section on Day Light Savings .

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: StartDLS.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: StateLimit